- What is ‘workspace strategy’?

 1) Decide how often you want your team in the office

-So, let’s dive into how you can start creating a new workspace strategy that works for your business.
+So, let’s explore how you can start creating a new workspace strategy that works for your business.

-• Or you could choose a fully office-based strategy and require all employees to be physically present in the office five days a week during regular business hours.
+3) Choose a fully office-based strategy and require all employees to be in the office five days a week during regular business hours

 2) Establish how distributed you are and where you want to hire